Table of Contents

 Which is better for AI agent integration — Slack or Chatwork?

-Slack leads by a wide margin with an AAA grade (trust score 0.90, 91% success rate, 157ms average latency).
-Chatwork holds an AA grade (trust score 0.80) but shows a 66% success rate and 378ms latency in production.
+Slack leads by a wide margin with an AAA grade (trust score 0.90, 157ms average latency).
+Chatwork holds an AA grade (trust score 0.80) but shows higher latency (378ms) and room for improvement in production stability (success-rate data is still being observed by KanseiLink).
 For agent workflows requiring high reliability, Slack is the clear choice.

 Can AI agents connect to LINE WORKS?

 LINE WORKS exposes Bot, Calendar, and Drive APIs but has no official MCP server as of April 2026.
-Its AEO grade is BBB (trust score 0.60), with only 1 success in 5 connection attempts (20%).
+Its AEO grade is BBB (trust score 0.60), and connection reports remain sparse — success-rate data is still being observed by KanseiLink.
 Given its dominant market share in Japanese enterprise messaging, official MCP support is overdue.

 When will Microsoft Teams MCP reach general availability?